 |Christopher D. Wagner

-Christopher D. Wagner is senior vice president of business operations and sales for CSDVRS, LLC, which provides video telecommunications solutions to deaf and hard of hearing individuals and foreign language speakers.
-He is currently president of the National Association of the Deaf, the nation’s premier civil rights organization representing the American deaf community, and serves as the chair of the National Technical Institute for the Deaf Foundation Board.
-Instrumental in the creation of the Florida Coordinating Council for the Deaf and Hard of Hearing, he served as the first chair by appointment of then-Governor Jeb Bush.
+Christopher D. Wagner is chief operating officer for ZVRS and Purple Communications, both of which provide video telecommunications solutions to deaf and hard of hearing individuals and foreign language speakers.
+He is past president of the National Association of the Deaf (NAD), the nation’s premier civil rights organization representing the American deaf community, and serves as the chair of the National Technical Institute for the Deaf Foundation Board.
+Instrumental in the creation of the Florida Coordinating Council for the Deaf and Hard of Hearing, Wagner served as the first chair by appointment of then-Governor Jeb Bush.
 Previously he served as president of the Florida Association of the Deaf and the Florida Coalition for Disability Rights; as vice chair of the Governor’s Americans with Disabilities Act Working Group; and on the State of Florida Disability Task Force for Emergency Preparedness.
-Appointed by the governor August 29, 2006, reappointed April 17, 2007, December 9, 2008, and May 14, 2013; term ends November 19, 2016.
+Appointed by the governor August 29, 2006; reappointed April 17, 2007, December 9, 2008, and May 14, 2013.
+Reappointed for a term beginning October 4, 2018 and ending November 19, 2020 (subject to Florida Senate confirmation).

 |Owen B. McCaul